eKioga/Technical_Writing/Tutorials/Quake2-RE/TrenchBroom/Part 1 - TrenchBroom Installation & Setup for Quake 2 Remastered.md

 5. Move onto the **Paste** section below.
 #### -> **GOG**: <a name = "gog_section3"></a>
 Download the "quake2-rerelease-dll" zip file from GitHub.
 Then extract the files from the fgd folder into TrenchBroom.
-The following steps will guide you through this process.
+The following steps will guide you through this process:

 1. Navigate to the "quake2-rerelease-dll" GitHub page.
 	- Located at https://github.com/id-Software/quake2-rerelease-dll/tree/main or by clicking [here](https://github.com/id-Software/quake2-rerelease-dll/tree/main).